ctools/ctools/doc/source/users/user_manual/data.rst

 Metadata, such as the telescope pointing direction, the live time, or any other information that may be relevant for data processing, is stored in the FITS header of the event list binary table.
-An exemple for the metadata that is included in the header of the H.E.S.S.
+An example for the metadata that is included in the header of the H.E.S.S.
 Collaboration event lists is shown below.